 - CKUA announcers are, of course, human (no robots or aliens here) and sometimes fall sick or have to make last-minute schedule changes.
 We’ll do our best to accommodate your request, but CKUA may have to schedule the hour based on availability of the time slot.

 - When the day and hour comes, tune in and enjoy the hour that your donation has helped support!
+And remember that with OnDemand, you can listen to your donated hour as often as you’d like, for a week after the program airs.

 The CRA and Tax Receipts